 In provinces with sufficient levels of reporting (Eastern Cape, Free State, Gauteng, KwaZulu-Natal, Limpopo, North West and Western Cape), respiratory hospital admissions in all ages combined increased during the last weeks of 2020 peaking in mid-January 2021, with levels in the second wave exceeding those reached in the first wave in all provinces (excluding the Free State).
 Respiratory admissions increased during the third wave, beginning in mid-May 2021 and peaking in late June/early July 2021, with Gauteng levels exceeding those reached in the second wave.
-In recent weeks, there has been a decrease in admissions in all provinces.
+In recent weeks, there has been a continued decrease in admissions in all provinces.

 Respiratory hospitalizations in children aged <5 years have remained below projected levels since March 2020.
 From January 2021 these increased and then reduced, possibly related to changing circulation of RSV and/or other respiratory viruses.
 Respiratory hospitalizations in older children (5-19 years) have remained below projected levels since March 2020, recent increases may reflect increasing circulation of other respiratory viruses.
 Respiratory admissions for adult age groups (20-49 years, ≥50 years) peaked in mid-January 2021 with levels in the second wave and in late June/early July 2021 in the third wave exceeding those reached in the first wave.
-In recent weeks, respiratory and COVID-19 admissions in all age groups have decreased.
+In recent weeks, respiratory admissions have continued to increase in children aged ≤ 19 years and decrease in adults aged 20 years and above.
+COVID-19 admissions have decreased in all age groups have decreased.